 For Table above: Key in your Assessed Value*, followed by your mil rate of choice, and click Calculate.
 CURRENT mil rate (FY2014-2015) is 23.10.
+The PROPOSED mil rate (FY2015-2016) is 23.36.
+[This is a .26 proposed increase.]
 Please remember to use your Assessed Value to accurately compute your proposed taxes.

 *You can find your Assessed Value using any of these methods:

 - Contact the Assessor's Office(Be sure to include your name and property address/s in the email.)

 - Search for your assessed value by using the "Pay Your Taxes Online" feature from this website.
 Select your bill; click on the "more information symbol"**; and make note of your "gross assessment value."

 - Click on Vision Appraisal to get your property assessment(s) online.

 ALL PERSONAL PROPERTY DECLARATION FORMS MUST BE COMPLETED AND RETURNED TO THE ASSESSOR'S OFFICE NO LATER THAN NOVEMBER 1ST EACH YEAR EVEN IF YOUR BUSINESS IS TERMINATED.
 ANY QUESTIONS OR CONCERNS, PLEASE CONTACT THE ASSESSOR'S OFFICE.

 All property owned by anyone operating a business in the State of Connecticut, unless specifically exempt, must be declared and assessed by the assessor.
 Such property is to be assessed at 70% of it’s fair market value.
 The values declared on the personal property declaration are to be based upon those values submitted under Federal tax returns.